pratikyadav0205/pratikyadav0205/README.md

 # Hi, I'm Pratik Yadav 👋

-I'm an **AI Engineer & Software Developer** who builds LLM-powered applications — from intelligent teaching tools to AI agents.
+I'm an **AI Generalist** who builds LLM-powered applications — from intelligent teaching tools to AI agents.
 I work primarily with Python, Flask, Django, and TypeScript, integrating APIs from Anthropic and OpenAI to ship things that actually work.

 ---